POC Tectal Race SPIN Review

 Value

-The Tectal Race SPIN is one of the most expensive helmets in our test selection, but we feel that this is still a solid value considering the excellent performance that it provides.
+The Tectal Race MIPS is one of the most expensive helmets in our test selection, but we feel that this is still a solid value considering the excellent performance that it provides.
 If there is one item of protective gear that is worth splurging on, we think it's a quality helmet, and the Tectal is worth every penny.

 Conclusion